 The Abbey’s touring programme continued to be the subject of debate.
-For the next tour to the United States, in 1934, the directors included Synge and O’Casey in their programme: Riders to the Sea, The Shadow of the Glen, The Well of the Saints, The Playboy of the Western World, The Shadow of a Gunman, Juno and the Paycock, and The Plough and the Stars.
+For the next tour to the United States, in the summer of 1934, the directors included Synge and O’Casey in their programme: Riders to the Sea, The Shadow of the Glen, The Well of the Saints, The Playboy of the Western World, The Shadow of a Gunman, Juno and the Paycock, and The Plough and the Stars.
 For the first time in the theatre’s history, the directors submitted their touring programme to the government in advance of departure.
 While this might seem like a display of compliance in the wake of Fianna Fáil, Inc’s protest, it was more of a taunt.
 Ten days before the government wrote to the Abbey regarding their plans for the tour, the Abbey directors leaked to the press reports of the government’s opposition to their production of the Playboy and the Plough.
 Yeats declared that ‘the Abbey Theatre was not to be regarded as a minor branch of the civil service’, and he threatened to give up the subsidy rather than sacrifice the ‘liberty of the Theatre’.
-De Valera could only reply mildly:the selection of plays for production by the Abbey Company is, of course, a matter for the Directors of the National Theatre Society and was beyond the government’s remit.
-The government asked merely that the directors make it ‘clear that the Government is in no sense responsible for the selection of plays.
-As a consequence of his meek response to Yeats’s coup, e Valera was challenged by members of his party in the Dáil, who reminded him of the previous year’s protests.
+De Valera could only reply mildly: ‘the selection of plays for production by the Abbey Company is, of course, a matter for the Directors of the National Theatre Society’ and was beyond the government’s remit.
+The government asked merely that the directors make it ‘clear that the Government is in no sense responsible for the selection of plays.’
+As a consequence of his meek response to Yeats’s coup, de Valera was challenged by members of his party in the Dáil, who reminded him of the previous year’s protests.
 Several Fianna Fáil TDs asked that government’s approval of the theatre’s productions be made a condition of the grant.
-However, e Valera stood firm, and Yeats published a corrective in the Sunday Times that .
+However, de Valera stood firm, and Yeats published a corrective in the Sunday Times that allowed de Valera to preserve his honor.